Taiwan: Sports

 Taekwondo was introduced to Taiwan in 1966 for military training and has become a mature and successful combat sport in Taiwan.
 The first two Olympic gold medals won by Taiwanese athletes belong to the sport.
 In the 2004 Olympics, Chen Shih-hsin and Chu Mu-yen won gold medals in the women's flyweight event and the men's flyweight event, respectively.
 Subsequent taekwondo competitors have strengthened Taiwan's taekwondo culture.

 There are many outstanding Taiwanese players at other individual sports, such as badminton, tennis, table tennis, and golf.
 Taiwan's strength in badminton is demonstrated by Tai Tzu-ying, who spent most weeks as world No. 1 women's singles player in BWF World Ranking, and her compatriots in the BWF World Tour.
 Taiwan also has a long history of strong international presence in table tennis.
-Five-time Olympian Chuang Chih-yuan made the most appearances at the Olympic Games among Taiwanese athletes.
+Six-time Olympian Chuang Chih-yuan made the most appearances at the Olympic Games among Taiwanese athletes.
 Yani Tseng is the youngest golf player ever, male or female, to win five major championships and was ranked number 1 in the Women's World Golf Rankings for 109 consecutive weeks from 2011 to 2013.
 In tennis, Hsieh Su-wei is the country's most successful female tennis player.
-She reached a career-high singles ranking of world No. 23 in 2013 and world No. 1 in the doubles rankings in 2014.

 Calendar

-The standard Gregorian calendar is used for most purposes in Taiwan.
+The standard Gregorian calendar is used for most purposes.
 The year is often denoted by the Minguo era system which starts in 1912, the year the ROC was founded.
-2023 is year 112 Minguo (民國112年).
+2024 is year 113 Minguo (民國113年).
 The East Asian date format is used in Chinese.

-Prior to standardisation in 1929, the Chinese calendar was officially used.
-It is a Lunisolar calendar system which remains in use today for traditional festivals such as the Lunar New Year, the Lantern Festival, and the Dragon Boat Festival.
+Prior to standardization in 1929, the Chinese calendar was officially used.
+It is a Lunisolar calendar system which remains in use for traditional festivals such as the Lunar New Year, the Lantern Festival, and the Dragon Boat Festival.